We continue our list of the best games for Mac. The next category is:

 Lego Star Wars Saga

-No home should be without at least one Lego game, and if you pick up the Saga version you get the six games based on the Star Wars films for just £14.99.
+No home should be without at least one Lego game, and if you pick up the Saga version you get the six games based on the Star Wars films for an affordable price.

 The sheer fun of playing with the Lego versions of Luke, Han, Yoda and Darth Vader will appeal to both adults and children.
 The six games in this pack offer a variety of different scenarios, including space battles, lightsaber duels, and the famous battle on the ice planet of Hoth.
 If you're a Star Wars fan, Feral has also released a new Lego game based on the Clone Wars cartoon series, and there are other Lego games based on the Batman, Harry Potter and Indiana Jones films as well.